New York Times Co. v. Sullivan (1964)

 Dissenting Voices (in Later Years)

 While the Sullivan decision was unanimous in 1964, it has not gone unchallenged.
-In recent years, some justices—particularly Clarence Thomas and Neil Gorsuch—have expressed skepticism about whether the “actual malice” standard is too protective of falsehoods and in need of reexamination.
+In recent years, some justices, particularly Justice Clarence Thomas and Justice Neil Gorsuch, have expressed skepticism about whether the “actual malice” standard is too protective of falsehoods and in need of reevaluation.

 A Shield for a Free Press